aabuhijleh/PalBid/README.md

 ## Project Structure

-This is a monorepo built with [Turborepo](https://turbo.build/repo/docs/core-concepts/monorepos/configuring-workspaces) containing multiple packages and apps working in harmony.
+This is a monorepo built with [Turborepo](https://turbo.build/repo/docs/core-concepts/monorepos/configuring-workspaces) containing the following apps and packages:

-This monorepo includes the following packages and apps:

 ### Apps